 If you love strong coffee, and you aren’t afraid of some bitter notes, this is definitely for you.
 If you add sugar to your coffee, you will fall in love with this brewing method.
 Italians use sugar with their coffee prepared in a macchinetta.
 You can use sugar in two ways, more about that in the preparation technique section.

 If you need an espresso-like coffee for your milk-based beverages, the stovetop espresso is a great option.
 The milk will mellow down the bite, and you will get a flavorful cup similar to the drinks at Starbucks.
 You can prepare a great cappuccino, or latte using the espresso brewed in a moka pot.

 Bialetti Aluminium Moka Pot

 The Italian moka pots are among the best, at the end of the day they invented the brewing methods, and they are constantly improving it.
 I love Italian kitchenware, because of their quality, and great design.
-They are just a joy to use, and the Bialetti moka pot make no exception.
-Bialetti is the company that brought stove top espresso on everybody’s table, and they continue the tradition.
+They are just a joy to use, and the Bialetti moka pot makes no exception.
+Bialetti is the company that brought stovetop espresso on everybody’s table, and they continue the tradition.

 How to Brew with a Moka Pot